Colon Cancer: Causes, Symptoms and Treatment Options

-Colon cancer is an inclusive term referring to any cancer that begins in the colon, or the large intestine.
-There are several types of cancer that affect the colon, distinguished by which kinds of cells they start in; the majority of cases are classified as adenocarcinomas, which affect epithelial cells that line the colon.
+Colon cancer is an inclusive term referring to any cancer that begins in the colon, or the large intestine in your digestive tract.
+There are several types of cancer that affect the colon, distinguished by which kinds of cells the cancers start in; the majority of cases are classified as adenocarcinomas, which affect epithelial cells that line the colon.

-The medical community is still unsure about what causes cancer to start, but certain risk factors can increase the chances that a person will develop the condition.
-In the case of intestinal cancers, these risk factors include:
+The medical community is still unsure about what causes colon cancer to start, but certain risk factors can increase the chances that a person will develop the condition.
+In the case of intestinal cancers, common risk factors include:

-- Having a genetic or inflammatory intestinal condition, like Crohn’s disease
+- Having a genetic or inflammatory intestinal condition, such as Crohn’s disease

 - Having a family or personal history of colorectal cancers